Photo Credit: Jalani Morgan

 Syrus Marcus Ware is a Vanier Scholar, a visual artist, community activist, researcher, youth-advocate and educator.
 For 12 years, he was the Coordinator of the Art Gallery of Ontario Youth Program.
 Syrus is currently a facilitator/designer for the Cultural Leaders Lab (Toronto Arts Council & The Banff Centre).
 He is the inaugural artist-in-residence for Daniels Spectrum (2016/2017).
 Syrus is also a core-team member of Black Lives Matter Toronto.

 As a visual artist, Syrus works within the mediums of painting, installation and performance to challenge systemic oppression.
 Syrus’ work explores the spaces between and around identities; acting as provocations to our understandings of gender, sexuality and race.
-His work has been exhibited at the Art Gallery of Windsor, the University of Lethbridge Art Gallery, Art Gallery of York University (AGYU), Gladstone Hotel, ASpace Gallery, Harbourfront Centre, SPIN Gallery and other galleries across Canada.
-His work has been reproduced in FUSE Magazine, The Globe and Mail, THIS Magazine, Blackness and Sexualities amongst others.
+His work has been exhibited at the Art Gallery of Ontario, the Art Gallery of Windsor, the University of Lethbridge Art Gallery, Art Gallery of York University (AGYU), Gladstone Hotel, ASpace Gallery, Harbourfront Centre, SPIN Gallery and other galleries across Canada.
+His work has been reproduced in FUSE Magazine, The Globe and Mail, THIS Magazine, and Blackness and Sexualities, amongst others.
 His work has also been included in several academic journals including Small Axe and Women and Environment International.

-In 2005, Syrus was voted “Best Queer Activist” by Now Magazine, and in 2012 he was awarded the Steinert and Ferreiro Award for LGBT community leadership and activism, the largest award of its kind in Canada.
-In addition to sitting on several arts council juries, Syrus was part of the Canadian Jury for the Inside Out LGBT Film and Video Festival in Toronto in 2013, the Intergenerational LGBTQ Artist Residency Jury in 2015 and the Ontario Public Service exhibition jury for “Queer Landscapes, Queer Journeys: Reflections of LGBTQ rights and struggles in Ontario today” in 2015.
+In 2017, Syrus was named the TD Arts Diversity Award winner through the Toronto Arts Foundation and the Toronto Arts Council.
+In 2015, Syrus was named a Vanier Scholar and was ranked 7th nationally.
+In 2012 he was awarded the Steinert and Ferreiro Award for LGBT community leadership and activism, the largest award of its kind in Canada, and in 2005, Syrus was voted “Best Queer Activist” by Now Magazine.
+In addition to sitting on several arts council juries, Syrus was part of the Canadian Jury for the Inside Out LGBT Film and Video Festival in Toronto in 2013, the Intergenerational LGBTQ Artist Residency Jury in 2015 and 2017, and the Ontario Public Service exhibition jury for “Queer Landscapes, Queer Journeys: Reflections of LGBTQ rights and struggles in Ontario today” in 2015 and 2017.

 Syrus’ chapter in Who’s Your Daddy?: And Other Writings on Queer Parenting (Sumach Press, 2008) entitled, “Going Boldly Where Few Men Have Gone Before: One Trans Man’s Experience of Fertility Clinics” and his co-authored chapter, “How Disability Studies Stays White and What Kind of White it Stays” are part of curricula at several colleges and universities.
 He co-edited a book chapter (with Zack Marshall) about disability, Deaf culture and trans identities in Trans Bodies, Trans Selves (2013) and coauthored “It Cannot be Fixed Because Is Isn’t Broken” in Disability Incarcerated (2014), a chapter about the experiences of disability, racism and the Prison Industrial Complex.
 He is the author of Love is in the Hair, part of Flamingo Rampant’s 2015 book series.

-For 12 years, Syrus has worked with Blackness Yes! to produce Blockorama (the black queer and trans stage at Pride), and other related events throughout the year.
+Syrus is a core-team member of Black Lives Matter-Toronto.
+For 14 years, Syrus has worked with Blackness Yes! to produce Blockorama (the black queer and trans stage at Pride), and other related events throughout the year.
 Syrus is also a founding member of the Prison Justice Action Committee of Toronto.
 For 17 years, Syrus hosted the weekly radio segment, “Resistance on the Sound Dial” on CIUT 89.5FM.
 Syrus is a past program committee member for Mayworks Festival, and is a past board member of the FUSE magazine.
 He is a founding member of the Transparent-cy Working Group at The 519 Community Centre.
 He helped to initiate the Trans-Fathers 2B course- the first course for trans men considering parenting in North America.
 Syrus is also a member of the Gay/Bi Trans Men’s HIV Prevention Working Group for the Ontario AIDS Bureau and one of the creators of “Primed: A Back Pocket Guide for Trans Guys and the Guys Who Dig ‘Em”.